scsfdev/UR21_READ_TAG_DEMO/README.md

 -------------------------------------
 About this project.
-This project is to test DENSO WAVE UR21 RFID reader/writer "reading capability".
+This project is to test DENSO WAVE UR21 RFID reader/writer "reading capability" through USB-COM interface.
 Below is the requirements.

 1. 64 bit PC.